nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `delete INDEX`

-Examples: `delete 2` deletes the 2nd task in Taskify, if there are at least 2 tasks.
+Examples: `delete 2` deletes the 2nd task in Taskify, if there are at least 2 or more tasks.

 Notes:
-* The index refers to the index number shown in the displayed task list.
+* The index refers to the index number shown in the displayed task list in `home` tab.
 * The index **must be a positive integer** 1, 2, 3, …

 #### Deleting multiple tasks